Enumeration of singular varieties with tangency conditions: Abstract

 \section{Abstract}

-We construct the algebraic cobordism theory of bundles and divisors on varieties.
-It has a simple basis (over $\QQ$) from projective spaces and its rank is equal to the number of Chern numbers.
-An application of this algebraic cobordism theory is the enumeration of singular subvarieties with give tangent conditions with a fixed smooth divisor, where the subvariety is the zero locus of a section of a vector bundle.
-We prove that the generating series of numbers of such subvarieties gives a homomorphism from the algebraic cobordism group to the power series ring.
-This implies that the enumeration of singular subvarieties with tangency conditions is governed by universal polynomials of Chern numbers, when the vector bundle is sufficiently ample.
-This result combines and generalizes the Caporaso-Harris recursive formula, \Gott's conjecture, classical De Jonqui\`ere's Formula and node polynomials from tropical geometry.
+We construct the algebraic cobordism theory of bundles and divisors on smooth varieties.
+It has a simple basis (over $\QQ$) from projective spaces and its rank is equal to the number of Chern invariants.
+As an application we study the number of singular subvarieties satisfying given tangent conditions with a fixed smooth divisor, where the subvariety is the zero locus of a section of a vector bundle.
+We prove that the generating series gives a homomorphism from the algebraic cobordism group to the power series ring.
+This implies that the number of singular subvarieties with tangency conditions is governed by universal polynomials of Chern numbers, when the vector bundle is sufficiently ample.
+This result combines and generalizes the Caporaso-Harris and Vakil's recursive formulae, \Gott's conjecture, De Jonqui\`ere's Formula and relative node polynomials from tropical geometry.